iver56/audiomentations/README.md

 ## `BandPassFilter`

-_Updated in v0.21.0_
+_Added in v0.18.0, updated in v0.21.0_

-Apply band-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
+Apply band-pass filtering to the input audio.
+Filter steepness (6/12/18... dB / octave) is parametrized.
 Can also be set for zero-phase filtering (will result in a 6db drop at cutoffs).

 ## `BandStopFilter`

 _Added in v0.21.0_

-Apply band-stop filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
+Apply band-stop filtering to the input audio.
+Also known as notch filter or band reject filter.
+It relates to the frequency mask idea in the SpecAugment paper.
+Filter steepness (6/12/18... dB / octave) is parametrized.
 Can also be set for zero-phase filtering (will result in a 6db drop at cutoffs).

 ## `Clip`